hugogirard/durableFunctionFormRecognizer/README.md

 # About this sample

-The goal of this sample it's to illustrate a Cloud Pattern to process multiple documents saved in an Azure Storage to Form Recognizer.
+The goal of this sample is to illustrate a Cloud pattern to process multiple documents saved in an Azure Storage with Form Recognizer.

 # Architecture

 ![architecture](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/architecture.png)

-Here in more details each part of this architecture.
+Here’s more details for the different parts of this architecture.

-1 - The seeder sends X document with the tag status with the value unprocessed to the container document in Azure Storage.
+1 - The seeder sends X documents with the tag status with the value unprocessed to the container document in Azure Storage.

-2a - The train model function is getting a SAS from the model container.
+2a - The train model function gets a SAS from the model container.

-2b - The function is sending the path of the container and all metadata to form recognizer.
+2b - The function sends the path of the container and all metadata to Form Recognizer.

-3c - Form recognizer retrieve all the files that are needed to create the custom model and train the model.
+3c - Form Recognizer retrieves all the files needed to create the custom model and train the model.

-3a - The processor function start retrieving documents (blob) from the storage.
+3a - The processor function starts retrieving documents (blobs) from the storage.

-3b - The processor function is sending the documents to be analyzed to form recognizer.
+3b - The processor function sends the documents to be analyzed to Form Recognizer.

-4 - The blazor viewer app retrieves the log from the table storage
+4 - The Blazor viewer app retrieves the status from the processor function.

-5 - If needed, the blazor viewer app can terminate any processor function app
+5 - If needed, the Blazor viewer app can restart or terminate any processor function app or start/stop the whole process.

 # Azure Resources deployed in this sample

 ## Seeder

 The seeder is a VM where a console app (C#) is installed.
-The goal of this application is to create documents (blob) in an Azure Storage.
+The goal of this application is to create documents (blobs) in an Azure Storage.

-Each document will be marked with a **tag status** with the value **unprocessed**.
+Each document will be marked with a tag **status** with the value **unprocessed**.

-We are leveraging the [indexing](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-index-how-to?tabs=azure-portal) feature of Azure Storage to retrieve the document in the storage that need to be processed.
+We are leveraging the [indexing](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-index-how-to?tabs=azure-portal) feature of Azure Storage to retrieve documents in storage that need to be processed.

 The seeder app is leveraging multithreading in C#, one thread will create X number of documents adding the specific tag in the Azure storage.

 ## Storage (Document)

-This storage contains all the document that need to be processed and analyze by Form Recognizer.
+This storage contains all the documents that need to be processed and analyzed by Form Recognizer.

-It contains the model to train too and all logging from the Durable Processor Function.
-The logs are saved in a Table Storage.
+It also contains the model to train and the output from the Durable Processor Function.
+The data is saved in a Table Storage.

 ## Storage (Functions)

-This storage is used by all Azure Functions in the architecture for their internal functionalities.
+This storage is used by all Azure Functions in the architecture for their internal working.

 ## Train Model Function